Materials-Consortia/OPTIMADE/optimade.md

 The response for a 'single entry' endpoint is the same as for 'entry listing' endpoint responses, except that the value of the `data` field MUST have only one or zero entries.
-If using the JSON API format, this means that the response type of the `data` field MUST be a single response object or `null` if there is no response object to return.
+In the default `json` response format, this means the value of the `data` field MUST be a single response object or `null` if there is no response object to return.

 Example: